 AMS can occur especially after 3000m when the ascent is too quick or if you fly into areas of high altitude, without allowing your body to acclimatise.
 Predisposing Heart conditions can increase the risk, however there is a common misconception that Gender, age, physical fitness increase the risk.
-Research suggests these have not been found to effect the risk of Altitude Sickness.

-Previous performance at altitude is a good indicator in determining the risk of AMS, it also allows you to understand the rate of incline your body can take thus allowing yourself to effectively prepare for the challenge.
+Previous performance at altitude is a good indicator in determining the risk of AMS.
+It also allows you to understand the rate of incline your body can take thus allowing yourself to effectively prepare for the challenge.